New PPP Guidance from the Small Business Administration and Treasury

 SBA Opens PPP Loan Portal

 The SBA’s portal for PPP loan applications will reopen on January 11 to select applicants, i.e. those who did not receive a loan in the first draw and who go through what the SBA has termed “community financial institutions” (CDFIs, minority deposit institutions, certified development companies and microloan intermediaries).
 Applications for PPP2, again through these community lenders, will be allowed beginning January 13.
 The SBA has not yet announced when the PPP will be reopened to all lenders.
-Lending will be available until March 31, 2021.
+Lending will be available until March 31, 2021 (as of March 30, 2021 this has been extended to May 31, 2021).

 * This definition is taken from the IFR for Second Draw Loans.